WilliamWoha/csjournal/docs/Semester2/OOP/Topic10.rst

         Circle c3(3, 4);
         Circle c4(3);
         Circle c5;
+    }

-| I set the names in the Constructor to be ``x1``, ``y1``, and ``radius1``, because you can't set them to the same names as the actual Data Members.
+| A Parameterized Constructor is just a Constructor with Arguments.
+I set the names in the Constructor to be ``x1``, ``y1``, and ``radius1``, because you can't set them to the same names as the actual Data Members.
 The code doesn't however showcase having more than one Constructor at the same time.
 This is because I first wanted to demonstrate how Parametrized Constructors worked.
-That's the name for Constructors that take arguments.
 There's only two other things to know about them:
 *   You can set default arguments just like in regular Function Arguments
 *   You can't have any other Constructors with the same or less Argument Count
 | Going back to that circle, if you try to run that code, you'd get an error.
 This is because the declarations of ``c3``, ``c4``, and ``c5`` don't have enough information.
 So this time we'll use Default Arguments: